Best Things to Buy in August 2025 — and 5 Things to Skip

 Air Conditioners

 In some parts of the country, August is the hottest month.
 Still, retailers know that most people already shopped for new air conditioning units as soon as the first bead of sweat hit their brow this past summer.
 Now that the rush to buy a new air conditioning unit is over, retailers start marking down their prices on this past summer's models to clear out inventory for next year.
-Check Walmart and Best Buy this month for wallet-friendly deals on window air conditioning units and fans.
+Check Walmart and Best Buy in August for wallet-friendly deals on window air conditioning units and fans.

 Storage Solutions